 CHIP was an early adopter of LENA technology, having used the first versions of LENA software in 2008.
 Throughout development and piloting, Dr. Christie Yoshinaga-Itano, an advisor to the CHIP program and researcher at the University of Colorado-Boulder, and Dinah Beams, CHIP Program Director, have helped to shape LENA innovations tailored to the needs of the D/HH community.

-“We’ve been a proud partner of CHIP for many years now, and they are truly a best-in-class organization that sets the global standard for D/HH early intervention approaches and outcomes,” said Dr. Stephen Hannon, president of LENA.
+“We’ve been a proud partner of CHIP for many years now, and they are truly a best-in-class organization that sets the global standard for D/HH early intervention approaches and outcomes,” said Dr. Stephen Hannon, president and chief operating officer of LENA.

 In 2017, CHIP adopted LENA SP, the latest version of LENA technology that is designed for use by researchers, early interventionists, and language professionals.
 The technology collects a full day of the child’s audio environment, then translates the audio into data about talk provided in easy-to-read, actionable reports for parents.